docker/docs/machine/drivers/gce.md

 -   `--google-network`: Specify network in which to provision VM.
 -   `--google-preemptible`: Instance preemptibility.
 -   `--google-project`: **required** The ID of your project to use when launching the instance.
+-   `--google-service-account`: The service account to assign to the instance.
+See [Google Compute Engine Doc](https://cloud.google.com/compute/docs/access/service-accounts).
 -   `--google-scopes`: The scopes for OAuth 2.0 to Access Google APIs.
-See [Google Compute Engine Doc](https://cloud.google.com/storage/docs/authentication).
+See [Google API Doc](https://developers.google.com/identity/protocols/googlescopes).
 -   `--google-subnetwork`: Specify subnetwork in which to provision VM.
 -   `--google-tags`: Instance tags (comma-separated).
 -   `--google-use-existing`: Don't create a new VM, use an existing one.
 This is useful when you'd like to provision Docker on a VM you created yourself, maybe because it uses create options not supported by this driver.